anders-biostat/rlc_tutorial/citeseq_example/text.md

 vars <- apply( countMatrix, 1, function(x) var( x / sf ) )
 ```

-We save these variable into a file, to be used later
+We save these variable into an R data file, to be used later

 ```r
 save( countMatrix, sf, means, vars, file = "citeseq_data.rda" )
 ```

+If you want to skip over preceeding steps, you can also just load this R data file from [here](https://github.com/anders-biostat/rlc_tutorial/blob/master/citeseq_example/citeseq_data.rda?raw=true).

 ## Analysis the old-fashioned way